 The consensus within the literature is that positive RPLN infers an adverse prognosis in both head and neck and thyroid cancer [5,11], including HPV-related OPSCC [7].
 Despite early studies advocating retropharyngeal lymph node dissection (RPLND) [4,12], the historically linked unacceptable morbidity of this procedure stunted its implementation into routine surgical practice [6].
 Instead, elective irradiation of ipsilateral and sometimes bilateral RPLN has been incorporated into international radiotherapy target volume guidelines [13].
 However, irradiation of the RPLN region inevitably increases radiation dose to adjacent organs at risk, including the parotid glands and superior pharyngeal constrictors, with an increase in treatment impact upon late xerostomia and dysphagia [8].

-Current curative-intent treatment approaches to head and neck and thyroid cancer represent an often narrow therapeutic window between maintaining cure rates whilst minimising toxicity.
+Current treatment approaches with curative intent for patients with head and neck and thyroid cancer represent an often narrow therapeutic window between maintaining cure rates whilst minimising toxicity.
 This delicate balance is most obvious in the treatment of HPV-related oropharyngeal malignancy with a younger patient demographic.
 In these cohort, high cure rates are paramount and standard of care chemoradiotherapy is associated with significant acute side effects [14].
 Multiple potential long term side effects may consequently impact their quality of life [15], including xerostomia, degrees of dysphagia extending up to gastrostomy dependence[16].

-There are similar considerations in the treatment of DTC which is on the rise, especially in the adolescent and young female groups.
-This necessitates different management strategies, focused on reducing adjuvant treatment doses of radioactive iodine ablation (RAI), that may impact on fertility [17].
+There are similar considerations in the treatment of DTC which is on the rise, especially in adolescents and young women.
+This necessitates different management strategies, focused on reducing adjuvant treatment doses of radioactive iodine ablation (RAI), that may impact fertility [17].
 Isolated recurrent head and neck cancer in the RPLN is rare, and is considered an indication for reirradiation; however this is associated with significant morbidity with potential for skull base osteoradionecrosis, cranial nerve palsies, radiation myelitis, temporal lobe necrosis and major carotid artery events [18,19].

-There has been considerable interest in exploring ‘de-escalation’ strategies in view of the substantial toxicity of chemo-radiotherapy [20], and this remains a research priority as seen in Post-operative Adjuvant Treatment for HPV-positive Tumours (PATHOS), E3311 and NCT03952585 [21–24].
+There has been considerable interest in exploring ‘de-escalation’ strategies in view of the substantial toxicity of chemo-radiotherapy [20], and this remains a research priority as seen in Post-operative Adjuvant Treatment for HPV-positive Tumours (PATHOS), E3311 and NRG HN005 (NCT03952585) [21–24].
 The integration of trans-oral surgical resection with stratified adjuvant treatment represents a potential avenue to minimise overall treatment toxicity [25].
 However, the presence of retropharyngeal lymphadenopathy significantly complicates the potential surgical plan for head and neck cancer patients, with it being a common exclusion criterion in such studies.

 This review aims to identify the available, relevant literature related to addressing RPLND with TransOral Robotic Surgery (TORS).
 Its scope is to assess whether this is an alternative, feasible and safe technique that should be considered in the management plan for patients with RPLN involvement; with particular focus on patients with OPSCC, DTC and as a potential salvage treatment in the setting of recurrent disease.